Targeted Active Learning for Bayesian Decision-Making: Experiments

 \subsection{Protocol and evaluation metrics}

 Our experimental protocol is as follows: each considered dataset is randomly split into a training set $\mathcal{D}$, query set $\mathcal{U}$, and a single testing point $\tx$.
-We then proceed to sequentially acquire $N_{\text{acq}}$ points using our proposed method and the active learning baselines presented in the next subsection.
-All experiments are run with $N_{\text{acq}} = 5$.
+We then proceed to sequentially acquire $N_{\text{acq}}$ points using the proposed Algorithm~\ref{alg-1} and the active learning baselines presented in the next subsection.
+All experiments are run with $N_{\text{acq}} = 10$.

-We track the evolution of two metrics, computed before the active learning phase and after each acquisition, over $M$ different splits of the original dataset.
-More precisely, given a split $m$ we track whether the correct decision is returned
+We track the evolution of two metrics, computed both before the active learning phase and after each acquisition, over $M$ different splits of the original dataset.
+More precisely, given a split $m$ we track whether the correct decision is returned, with binary accuracy score

 where $d^{m}_{\text{BAYES}}$ is the Bayes-optimal decision for $\tx_m$ returned by the model (i.e., according to Eq.~\eqref{eq-dbayes}), and $d^{m}_{\star}$ is the ground truth best decision for $\tx_m$.
 We have $\mathbb{I}(d_m,d_m^*)=1$ if and only if $d_m=d_m^*$ (and zero otherwise).
 Our second metric is the entropy of the posterior of the optimal decision of the testing point $\tx_m$